perses/perses/docs/datasource.md

 }

 interface PrometheusDatasourceSpec {
-    // direct_url is the url of the datasource.
+    // directUrl is the url of the datasource.
     // Leave it empty if you don't want to access the datasource directly from the UI.
-    // Use proxy, if you want to access the datasource through the Perses' server. direct_url?: string;
+    // Use proxy, if you want to access the datasource through the Perses' server. directUrl?: string;
     // proxy is the http configuration that will be used by the Perses' server to redirect to the datasource any query sent by the UI. proxy?: HTTPProxy;
 }